What is demodicosis?

 Demodicosis a common infection in dogs, but rare in cats and when it does occur, it usually in cats who are immunocompromised or malnourished.
 Diseases such as diabetes, hyperadrenocorticism (Cushing’s syndrome), feline leukemia virus, feline immunodeficiency virus and use of immunosuppressive drugs can all predispose your cat to develop demodicosis.

 The life cycle of these mites is 20-35 days and is spent entirely on the host.
 There are no age, sex or breed predilections.

 Transmission occurs through direct cat to cat contact.
 Most cats remain asymptomatic, however, those who have a weak immune system can go on to develop clinical signs of demodicosis.

 - Crusting: Single or multiple areas of alopecia with crusting and scaly-looking patches of skin on the balding areas.
-The head, ears, and neck are most commonly affected areas, but it can occur elsewhere.
+The head, ears, and neck are the most commonly affected areas.